blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.paragraph(text)`

-Renders arbitrary text in a paragraph.
+Render arbitrary text in a paragraph.

 ```js
 dv.paragraph("This is some text");